henrycity/pakettikauppa-expo/README.md

 cp .env.example .env
 ```

-Add the values to the right variables.
+Add the local IP address to the environment variable to be able to
+test using a simulator/emulator while running backend locally

 ### Starting the developement server